Eliot-RUIZ/automation/README.md

 <br>
 <br>
 <br>

-## Quick calculation of non-linear model confidence interval and predictions
+## Calculation of non-linear model confidence interval and predictions

 The package "drc" already provides methods to calculate the confidence interval around the non-linear models created with its own Self-Starters (*predict.drc*).
 However, this feature is not available for the model created from "aomisc" self-starters, though some of them are often the best models (e.g. linear, exponential, logarithmic).